AntonisTorb/Frequensee/README.md

 ### Output

+The only output formats that have been tested and are natively supported for `frequensee` are: `mp4`, `gif` and `webp`.

-While it has not been tested, all formats compatible with your version of `FFMPEG` should be compatible with `frequensee`.
+While it has not been tested, all formats compatible with your version of `FFMPEG` should be compatible with `frequensee`, provided.

 You can check the formats and codecs supported in your version of `FFMPEG` by running the command:

 ```
 ffmpeg -formats
 ffmpeg -codecs
 ```

-Some formats might require additional ffmpeg options that can be passed by using the [`-f`command line option](#command-line-options) to the `cli` version.
+Formats other than the natively supported ones might require additional ffmpeg options that can be passed by using the [`-f`command line option](#command-line-options) to the `cli` version.

 Unfortunately, the order of `FFMPEG` parameters matters, so it might be difficult to use the `cli` version of `frequensee` for some formats.
 In such cases, please look into the `writers.py` module, which contains a custom `FFMpegWriter` class.
 It's possible to add options in the `_args` method in the correct place in the command.